asouville/Prometheus-Grafana-Docker-stack/README.md

 - Alertmanager pre-configured alerting with gmail smtp server.

 Just replace by your own the yml configuration files.
-Grafana is set to load you json dashboards you just have to put in /grafana/provisioning/dashboards/
+Grafana is set to load your json dashboards you just have to put in /grafana/provisioning/dashboards/

 ## Installation